How to Calibrate a Depth Gage

 The base is the reference surface from which all measurements are made.
 If the base is worn, warped, or nicked, it will rock on the workpiece surface and introduce error in every measurement.
 Base flatness should be checked at each calibration.

-Track Depth Gage Calibrations Automatically
+Generate Depth Gage Calibration Certificates Automatically